Review: Finally His Bride by Maisey Yates

 Synopsis:

-Read on for my thoughts on Taken.
+Read on for my thoughts on Date and Dash.
 No true spoilers, promise.

 Read More